【Bali Culture Encyclopedia】Canang Sari: The Complete Guide to the Meaning, Color Symbolism, and Offering Rituals of the Colorful Street-Side Baskets

 Frequently Asked Questions

-In Canang sari, frangipani flowers are commonly used due to their special symbolic significance in Balinese culture and religious ceremonies.
-Here are the reasons why frangipani is frequently found in Canang sari:
+In Canang Sari, frangipani (Plumeria) is a common flower.
+This is because frangipani holds special symbolic significance in Balinese culture and religious rituals.
+Here are the reasons why frangipani is frequently used in Canang Sari:

 Frangipani 雞蛋花

-1. Symbol of Purity and Beauty: The frangipani, with its pure white petals and delicate fragrance, symbolizes purity and beauty.
-It is often used to show reverence to deities and to seek blessings.
+1. Symbol of Purity and Beauty: With its pristine white petals and delicate fragrance, the frangipani symbolizes purity and beauty.
+It is often used to express reverence to the gods and to seek blessings.

-2. Religious Significance: In Hindu tradition, the frangipani is considered a sacred flower, representing divinity and the presence of gods.
-Placing it in Canang sari enhances the sanctity of the offering.
+2. Religious Significance: In Hindu tradition, the frangipani is considered a sacred flower, representing divinity and the presence of the gods.
+Placing it in a Canang sari enhances the sanctity of the offering.

-4. Visual Appeal: The shape and color of frangipani petals make Canang sari more visually appealing.
-Its unique appearance and fragrance make the offering more eye-catching and attractive, adding solemnity to the ritual.
+4. Visual Appeal: The shape and color of frangipani petals make Canang sari more beautiful.
+Their unique appearance and fragrance make the offering more eye-catching and attractive, adding a sense of solemnity to the worship.

-5. Cultural Tradition: In Bali, frangipani is deeply intertwined with daily life and culture.
-Its common use in everyday practices makes it a natural choice for religious ceremonies.
+5. Cultural Tradition: In Bali, frangipani is deeply intertwined with local life and culture.
+People are accustomed to using this flower in daily life, so incorporating it into religious rituals feels very natural.

 Bali Honeymoon & Couples Essentials: